compoundingeffects/bigpictureschool/life_science.md

 * Information flow (DNA → RNA → Protein)
 * Coordination of processes (like brain signals or hormones)

-First principle: Life is information-driven chemistry happening in a self-sustaining system.
+**First principle**: Life is information-driven chemistry happening in a self-sustaining system.

 **C. How do living systems change and evolve?**